arangodb/release-test-automation/README.md

 - Per Database loop Create / Check [readonly] / Delete handler
 - Per Collection loop Create / Check [readonly] / Delete handler

-The hook functions should respect a counter, and use it in their respective reseource names.
+The hook functions should respect their counter parameters, and use them in their respective reseource names.
 Jslint should be used to check code validity.

 The list of the hooks enabled for this very run of one of the tools is printed on startup for reference.